IBM Cloud Docs

 Terraform on IBM Cloud enables predictable and consistent provisioning of IBM Cloud® platform, services, and VPC infrastructure resources so that you can rapidly build complex, multitier cloud environments, and adopt an Infrastructure as Code (IaC) approach to deploying environments.

-An alternative to configuring IBM Cloud® with the standalone Terraform CLI is IBM Cloud Schematics.
+An alternative to configuring IBM Cloud® with the stand-alone Terraform CLI is IBM Cloud Schematics.
 Schematics is an easy to use, managed Terraform as a service capability on IBM Cloud®, with a full featured UI along with CLI and API support.
 Schematics is integrated with the IBM Cloud Platform, with support for team usage, with locking and centralized state file management, IAM access controls, logging and monitoring.
-Free to use, it supports many additional features, including drift detection and configuration management with Red Hat Ansible.
+Free to use, it supports many extra features, including drift detection and configuration management with Red Hat Ansible.
 Get started now with IBM Cloud Schematics.

-Here you learn how to install the Terraform command-line and the IBM Cloud Provider plug-in for Terraform on a local machine, laptop or server.
+Here you learn how to install the Terraform command-line and the IBM Cloud Provider plug-in for Terraform on a local machine, laptop, or server.
 Then how to configure the provider plug-in to create, update, or delete IBM Cloud services with Terraform.

 See IBM Cloud Schematics if you want to start working with Terraform immediately without installation of the CLI and provider.